Learn about social media and digital safety for immigrants

 2. Adjust privacy settings and think before you post

-Check your privacy settings often to control who can see your posts.
+Check your privacy settings often to control who can see your posts on social media.
 Make all your accounts private.
 Be careful what you share on social media.
 Do not post personal details or pictures that could be misused.

 3. Protect your personal information and data